mikedilger/chorus/docs/PERSONAL_RELAY.md

 It may be better for others if people were to use a smaller number of larger relay services.

 But who am I to say?
 You are the sovereign.
 Here is your personal relay.

-## Incompleteness

-At the time of this writing, chorus is not yet complete.
-It doesn't even do AUTH, and it accepts and serves events from and to anybody.